Uses of our statistics

 We use a variety of methods to obtain the views of our users, including formal groups (e.g. the Expert Group on Timber and Trade Statistics), consultation with key users and more informal routes (e.g. comments received from users).

 We also run a more in-depth user engagement survey approximately every three years, in order to seek more detailed feedback from a wider range of users.
-Information on the most recent survey will be added shortly; information on previous surveys is available below:
+The most recent survey was undertaken as part of a broader review of our “Forestry Statistics” release; information on this review will be added shortly.

 If you wish to provide comments on any aspect of our statistics (including the uses made of our statistics), please contact us at any time:

 By e-mail - email@example.com